ember-learn/guides-source/guides/release/using-typescript/ts-and-ember.md

 ## Install other types

 You'll want to use other type definitions as much as possible.
-The first thing you should do, for example, is install the types for your testing framework of choice: `@types/ember-mocha` or `@types/ember-qunit`.
-Beyond that, look for types from other addons: it will mean writing `any` a lot less and getting a lot more help both from your editor and from the compiler.
+Many packages ship their own type definitions, and many others have community-maintained definitions from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), available in the `@types` name space.
+The first thing you should do is to look for types from other addons: it will mean writing `any` a lot less and getting a lot more help both from your editor and from the compiler.

-_Where can I find types?_ Some addons will ship them with their packages, and work out of the box.
-For others, you can search for them on [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped), or on npm under the `@types` namespace.
-(In the future we hope to maintain a list of known types; keep your eyes open!)

 ## The `types` directory